-While a diamond ranked as F on the scale is classified as ‘colourless’ and a G is only ‘near colourless’, you or I wouldn’t be able to tell the difference and sometimes even trained gemologists can’t.
+While a diamond ranked as F on the scale is classified as ‘colorless’ and a G is only ‘near colorless’, you or I wouldn’t be able to tell the difference and sometimes even trained gemologists can’t.

 The two diamond on the right show the difference between the very top grade – D – and a diamond with G color.
 Although you can see a tiny difference in shade between the two pics, they are both very white stones and the G color would look perfectly white once set in a ring setting.

 It’s a bit like buying two white shirts from two different stores.
 You may be able to see a tiny difference in the shade of white if you put them next to each other, but if you saw them individually, they would both just be very white shirts.